charlessu800/MMv3/docs/lab5.md

 Look at the `pwmio` documentation and fill in the TODOs below.
 A duty cycle of 0 or 65535 will set a pin to be completely off or on, respectively.
 For reasons best explained in a nice [article](https://learn.adafruit.com/improve-brushed-dc-motor-performance/choosing-decay-mode-and-pwm-frequency), we want to switch between the forward and slow decay states of the DRV8833 for PWM.

+ Try different variations, keeping in1's duty cycle the same (high), begin from a low value for in2, what do you notice as you increase?

 ```python
 import board
 import pwmio